 Pursuant to the requirements of the Securities and Exchange Commission, the Corporation has included below a graph of the Corporation's cumulative total shareholder return, which measures the returns on stock with dividends reinvested.
 While cumulative total shareholder return is one measure of corporate performance, the Corporation has also included another graph of a financial measure used by the Corporation: return on net assets employed before interest and taxes.
-This return measures pre-tax and pre-interest expense return on net assets (total assets less each and all non-interest bearing liabilities.)
-This performance measure is also used as a component of the Incentive Compensation Plan for the Corporation's Executive Officers, as discussed in the Organization and Executive Compensation Committee Report on Executive Compensation on pages five and six.
-The graphs and tables below illustrate the Corporation's Performance compared to the companies currently in the Standard & Poor's Auto Parts-- Aftermarket Industry Index.
+This return measures pre-tax return on total assets, less each and all non-interest bearing liabilities.
+This performance measure is also used as a component of the Incentive Compensation Plan for the Corporation's Executive Officers, as discussed in the Organization and Executive Compensation Committee Report on Executive Compensation on pages and .
+The graphs and tables below illustrate the Corporation's performance compared to the companies currently in the Standard & Poor's Auto Parts-- Aftermarket Industry Index.

-TOTAL SHAREHOLDER RETURN\ SNAP-ON INCORPORATED
+TOTAL SHAREHOLDER RETURN SNAP-ON INCORPORATED